Harry1053/UMDCTF2025_Writeups/OSINT/beaty/README.md

 By browsing around in a map, we get a rough idea of where we are.
 Using google street view, we can get the exact position, form which the panorama was taken!

 ![Solved challenge](solved_beauty.jpg)
-In the top left, the name of the photographer is displayed!
+On the top left, the name of the photographer is displayed!

 Last step, formatting the flag: